LinnaWang-Lena/LinnaWang-Lena.github.io/_pages/about.md

 I am a Ph.D. candidate in Computer Science at Sichuan University, China, supervised by Prof. Li Lu and Prof. Ziliang Feng.
 I previously obtained my M.S.
 (2022) and B.S.
 (2019) degrees in Computer Science from Sichuan University.

 My research interests lie at the intersection of artificial intelligence and healthcare, with a particular focus on **causal machine learning**, **data augmentation**, and **large language models**.
-I have actively published in leading conferences and journals in machine learning and medical informatics, including BIBM, COGSCI, ICANN, BMC Medical Informatics and Decision Making, Journal of Affective Disorders, Frontiers in Public Health, and Frontiers in Molecular Biosciences (<a href='https://scholar.google.com/citations?hl=zh-CN&user=sbsucXoAAAAJ'>google scholar</a>).
+I have actively published in leading conferences and journals in machine learning and medical informatics, including AAAI, BIBM, COGSCI, ICANN, BMC Medical Informatics and Decision Making, Journal of Affective Disorders, Frontiers in Public Health, and Frontiers in Molecular Biosciences (<a href='https://scholar.google.com/citations?hl=zh-CN&user=sbsucXoAAAAJ'>google scholar</a>).
 For inquiries regarding research, collaborations, or resources, she can be reached via WeChat (lenamelody) or email (lenawang@stu.scu.edu.cn).

 <!-- # 🔥 News
 - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.